 Candidates waiting for prolonged periods for feedback following an interview is far from an ideal scenario.
 Unfortunately, also a fairly common one.

 While some organisations, as standard practice, send out rejection emails or letters, others take much longer to inform applicants of an interview outcome.

 Being in the ‘unknown’ period can be agonising for a candidate.
-If you are reading this post, it’s likely, you’ve found yourself in that position.
+If you are reading this article, it’s likely, you’ve found yourself in that position.
 We hope the following information may offer some relief if that’s the case.

 Common Reasons for Delays in Post-Interview Contact

 One Crucial Member of the Panel is Absent

 It is common for interviews panels to involve several key members of a company.
 They do this so that they can collate the thoughts and opinions of several leading members of staff.